 Start to plan early (especially if you’re leaving at the end of your wedding day).
 Avoid last-minute stress by checking your airline baggage rules and any immunisations required for your destination as far in advance as possible.
 Call your credit card company and mobile phone provider to inform them of your plans so that you can avoid any surprise fees.
-It is also necessary to look at the current Covid travel guidelines.

 Pack well but not too well!